rrDumpTruck/Obsidian.Vault/Elysium's Equivocation.md

 2. Make a good drawing of a creature I find on my field trip.
 3. Find out a secret about someone in the party.

+Quest:
+Gather jar of sap and 5 stingers back to the academy and deliver to blue cat.

 Completed Goals:
 - Learn more about Mick's past group.
 - Determine what my discovery will be (from background).